This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 The number one, absolute best thing you can to is to plan ahead.
 If the need arises for you to evacuate, and you will using your RV for evacuation, planning ahead and being prepared is essential.
-Have a plan in place as to where you will be going, plan your evacuation route ahead of time.
-When folks start to evacuate, knowing where you are going will help alleviate some of the stresses you will face.
+Have a plan in place as to where you will be going and plan your evacuation route ahead of time.
+Keep in mind that when an evacuation order is put in place, thousands of others will be evacuating with you.
+By knowing where you are going, you can alleviate some of the stresses you will face.

 Prepare Your RV For Evacuation

-As we get further into hurricane season, and as the storms begin to form in the Atlantic, make sure you have your necessities ready to go on short notice.
+As we get further into hurricane season, and as the storms begin to form in the Atlantic Ocean and Gulf of Mexico, make sure you have your necessities ready to go on short notice.
 Keep a list of important phone numbers and other important documents in an easy to carry fireproof and waterproof bag.
-If you have pets, it’s also a good idea to keep any of their records in there as well.
+If you have pets, it’s also a good idea to keep any of their vet records in there as well.
 Make sure you have all medications you need as well as medications for your pets.
 Carry some extra cash with you also.
 When the power starts to go out, ATM’s and credit card readers may not work.

 Keep plenty of bottled water on hand that you can throw in the storage compartment of your RV or the back of your tow vehicle.
 Store things like canned food and travel sized toiletries in your RV.
 Did you know, the number one item that is most overlooked is a can opener?